Nexmo/nexmo-developer/_use_cases/digital-marketplace-client-sdk.md

   };
 ```

-Authentication is handled with [JWT](/concepts/guides/authentication#json-web-tokens-jwt).
+#### Authentication

+The Client SDK authenticates using [JWTs](/concepts/guides/authentication#json-web-tokens-jwt).
 The application makes a call to the Node Express server to retrieve the JWT and then logs the user in.

 *server.js*